-Kim's handyman cuts and glues the pipe to plumb the salt system into the piping in about twenty-five minutes, and connects its power cord to the pool pump's timer in about 6 minutes.
-He dumps the salt into the pool in just about eight minutes.
+Kim's handyman cuts and glues the pipe to plumb the salt system into the piping, and connects its power cord to the pool pump's timer.
+He dumps the salt into the pool.
 Kim's pool has been converted to a salt system in well under an hour.

-$984.40 - Total Estimated Cost.
-Looking back a year later, Kim was delighted that she only had to spend $52 on her pool for the rest of the year for some muriatic acid to balance the pH and some clarifier to help the filter remove all the sand and dirt the kids tracked into the pool.
+4) Total Cost - $1,538.00 - Total Estimated Cost.
+Looking back a year later, Kim was delighted that she only had to spend $40 on her pool for the rest of the year for some muriatic acid to balance the pH and some clarifier to help the filter remove all the sand and dirt the kids tracked into the pool.